pavlot/pyrftdi/docs/source/rfm75/rfm75_no_aa.rst

 Remember about :code:`ce_on()` after :code:`power_up()` - this will instruct RFP device to listen air for incoming data.

-When data awailable :code:`controller.read_rx_payload_len()` return non zero walue, so typical receive loop will be like:
+When data available :code:`controller.read_rx_payload_len()` return non-zero value, so typical receive loop will be like:

 .. code-block:: python
     :linenos: